 The primary mental health team faced the difficulty of being a small team with a huge task.
 It required a culture shift, and now the primary mental health workers are very enthusiastic about the work and are an amazing team.

-Q: What are some of the facilitators you have faced so far in implementing THRIVE?
+Q: What are some of the facilitators you have faced so far in implementing the THRIVE Framework?

 A: If staff are resistant to change then bringing the conversation back to what children and young people need and what they have said that they want helps people to refocus on why change is needed.
 The training and the advice line by the primary mental health team have been facilitators in building capacity in schools.

 The aim of our work with schools is to support them in promoting whole school approaches to mental health, measuring outcomes and getting young people’s voices heard in schools.
 Identifying ‘accelerator schools’ to share best practice in promoting mental health and wellbeing in schools has facilitated engagement with this work.
 The school workforce will listen to what other schools have to say.

 As a lead for implementing THRIVE, being positive and enthusiastic and containing anxieties from health, social care, children and their families is necessary for driving change.
 Being practical and having a clear plan facilitates buy-in.
 Project management was key because it helped to be able to show a project plan with a rationale.

 The fact that a few of the CAMHS service team have had training in Quality Improvement methodology including LEAN thinking and being able to conduct PDSA cycles (Plan-Do-Study-Act) has been useful because if people do not think that a particular change will work you can say, well let’s try it and see if it works.
 If it doesn’t work then we will change it to make it better.